jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 in the late afternoon / evening as the house warms up and weather is hottest.

 #### Spring
+May is relatively temperate, although there can be hot days above 90&deg.
+Notice the signficant between a warm day (72&deg) -- where total electricity usage is similar to winter at **66 kWh** and a hot day where the air conditioning needed to kick on in the late afternoon, bringing total usage to **103 kWh** (though not as much as hot summer days -- note the low temperatures in May are still cool, so once the house is cooled down in the evening the air conditioning does not need to run all night, or even in the early part of the daytime).

+Finally, note the ~0.5 kWh per 15 minutes jump at 6am.
+This corresponds to the pool filter turning on in the morning (validated by some quick internet research that the power usage of pool filters is around 2 kW).
+This jump is there in August, but it is buried under A/C variability.
 ![May Usage](/assets/images/post2_usage_May.png)

 ## Aggregate Usage and Cost of Plans